 - A collaborative partnership among workforce, education, human service agencies, business and other community stakeholders to manage the system.

 One of the hallmarks of a career pathways system is its potential to provide an effective strategy for integrating educational instruction, workforce development, and human services and linking them to labor market trends and employer needs.
-The Departments believe that the more career pathways systems are aligned at the State, local, regional, and tribal levels, the easier it is to create a level of integration necessary to develop career pathway programs and ensure an individual's success.
+The Departments believe that the more career pathways systems are aligned at the State, local, regional, and tribal Start Printed Page 22664levels, the easier it is to create a level of integration necessary to develop career pathway programs and ensure an individual's success.

 The joint letter was the Departments' first step to formally adopt a common definition and shared vision for career pathways systems, with the expectation that a common language would facilitate the forging of cross-agency partnerships and systems development.
 The joint letter was also the first time each of the Departments overseeing the major Federal funding streams for employment, training, education, and support services formally recognized their shared support for career pathways approaches.
 The impetus for the joint letter came from the awareness among Federal leaders of a growing convergence of strategies for promoting skills acquisition and labor market successes that fit loosely under the rubric of career pathways.